arcticmatt/fair-launch-nextjs/README.md

 `MINT` is from step #2, and `ACC` is from step #3 (the token account address).

+Remember to set the go-live date of the candy machine!
+You can set it to some date in the past, since it only works with the fair launch tokens.

 ### 5. Update environment variables in `.env.local`

 Self-explanatory.